How Can I Adapt an Online Faculty Peer Review Tool?

 - Overall administrative management of the course

 The good news is that you don’t have to create these quality-building evaluation tools from scratch.
-Taylor will direct you to tried-and-true resources, and she’ll show you how to adapt them to suit your professional and institutional needs.
+Presenter will direct you to tried-and-true resources, and she’ll show you how to adapt them to suit your professional and institutional needs.

 - Describe the characteristics used to define “good teaching”